Learning The Major Arcana Cards: What Do They All Mean?

 The Tower – #16

-When this shows up in your reading, it reminds you to tear down the weak parts of your life to build something sturdy and strong.
+When the Tower appears in your reading, it reminds you to tear down the weak parts of your life to build something sturdy and strong.

 the tower